toolness/weather-outfit-fun/README.md

 * `next` is an optional property that points to another `forecast` object, which represents the forecast 3 hours from `date`.
 If no such forecast exists, this value will be undefined.
-* `temp` is a number representing the temperature in Farenheit.
+* `temp` is a number representing the temperature in Fahrenheit.
 * `weather` is a string describing the weather conditions.
 It is one of `"clear"`, `"partly cloudy"`, `"mostly cloudy"`, `"raining"`, `"thunderstorming"`, `"snowing"`, and `"misty"`.